-Switching on your headlights during the day may sound foolish but on hills this is advisable.
-One side of the hill will always be in shadow and this is where you will need your headlights to warn people of your coming.
-However remember not to flash your high beam directly onto any incoming vehicle in front of you as this may blind him temporarily.
+Switching on your headlights during the day may sound foolish, but on the hills this is advisable.
+One side of the hill will always be in the shadow and this is where you will need your headlights to warn people.
+However remember not to flash your high beam directly onto any incoming vehicle in front of you as this may blind them temporarily.
 The whole idea is to see and be seen!

 Never get into a contest of speed or skill with anyone on hilly roads.
 It will almost certainly lead to an accident.
-If you are going faster than the person in front of you try to overtake the vehicle at a straight stretch on the road.
-NEVER try to overtake at a sharp curve or blind turn.
-Also practise all safety measures when overtaking large commercial vehicles as it can sometimes be risky.
-Give the right to the trucks that are moving uphill, as they lose momentum and it becomes difficult for them to climb up once they stop or slow down.
+If you are going faster than the person in front of you, try overtaking on a straight stretch of road.
+Never try and attempt an overtake at a sharp curve or blind turn as there could be oncoming traffic.

-If the weather is extremely cold, avoid using the sprinkler as it may freeze on your wind shield, which will eventually lead to obstruction of your view.
-If by chance your wind shield has frozen perspiration on it, make sure you stop by a safe spot on the side and clean it off or use the thermal wind shield heating system if your car is equipped with such a feature.
+If the weather is extremely cold, avoid using the sprinkler as the water may freeze on your windshield, which will eventually lead to obstruction of your view.
+If by chance your windshield has frozen water on it, make sure you stop by a safe spot on the side and clean it off or use the thermal windshield heating system if your car is equipped with such a feature.

 Fog and rain

 One of the major hazards of hilly areas is fog.
 If your car is equipped with fog lights, make sure you use them.
-During winter the fog may be so thick that you will be not be able to see the cars bonnet let alone the road in front of you.
+During winter, the fog may be so thick that you will be not be able to see the cars bonnet, let alone the road in front of you.
 If this is the case, stop at the first safe parking zone you find and do not continue until conditions have improved.
-Also remember to drive extremely slowly during foggy weather.
-Often you will come across bullock carts or cyclists who may not have reflective lights on their vehicles.
-These obstructions will often appear put of the blue during fog; hence the need for slow driving.
+Also remember to drive slowly during foggy weather.
+Often, you will come across bullock carts or cyclists who may not have reflective lights on their vehicles.